 The Camps Foundation also provides clarity in how we fund our project initiatives in Africa, Asia and Latin America.
 Projects are funded in three ways:

 Every volunteer contributes both physically and financially to the projects they will be working on, with around 40% of their expedition costs going towards projects and associated costs in the support of projects.
 This includes project materials, local camp costs, project staffing and project transport.
 The remaining amount is allocated to other expedition costs, e.g. flights, insurance, administration and profits.

 The CI Foundation is a term that describes all of the activities undertaken by Camps International in support of our projects.
 As well as a financial contribution from our volunteers, all staff at Camps International are additionally raising funds in support of our initiatives.
 We work towards an annual target to ensure that all our projects are adequately funded by organising and participating in a wide range of fundraising activities, from charity expeditions and challenges, to grant applications and individual sponsorship.
 Projects are reviewed regularly to ensure that the funds are allocated fairly to the people and areas that need it most.
 This enables us to have an even bigger impact in our host countries and offer an even wider range of life-changing experiences for our volunteers.

-The CI Trust is a registered UK charity (no: 1125858).
-Project funds are routed through the CI Trust and subsequently allocated to projects.
+The Camps Foundation is a registered UK charity (no: 1125858).
+Project funds are routed through The Camps Foundation and subsequently allocated to projects.
 This includes funds generated through the activities of the company and earmarked for specific projects, and donations from individuals for both specific and generic use.